Gicehajunior/mobile-flutter-mvc-architecture/README.md

 - **System Requirements**:
   - Flutter SDK
   - Dart SDK
-  - Android Studio (for Android development)
+  - Android Studio (for Android development) or IDE of your choice i.e VSCode
   - Xcode (for iOS development)

 ## Installation